About the Site

 Every effort is made to ensure that the information provided on this website is accurate, but no guarantee is made.
 Information is provided in good faith, out of a genuine desire to help.
 The nature of the subject means that Motorway Services Online often has to catch up with changes on the ground and some finer details (such as parking prices, availability of certain facilities and certain database entries) may remain outdated for some time.

 If you believe that this website is carrying incorrect or other information that it shouldn't be hosting, please get in touch.
 We act to address any such issues as soon as possible.
-In particular, we are keen to work with the providers of facilities to address any concerns you may have.
+In particular, we are keen to work with the providers of facilities to address any concerns you may have - our guide may be of interest.

 Finally, if you have any queries, don't hesitate to contact us.